برجاء الإنتظار ...

 Since the Hib capsular polysaccharide antigen is excreted in the urine, a positive urine test can be observed within 1 to 2 weeks following vaccination.
 Other tests should be performed in order to confirm Hib infection during this period.

-Data on concomitant administration of Hexaxim with a meningococcal C conjugate vaccine or a meningococcal group A, C, W-135 and Y conjugate vaccine have shown no clinically relevant interference in the antibody response to each of the antigens.
+Hexaxim can be administered simultaneously with a pneumococcal polysaccharide conjugate vaccine, measles, mumps, rubella (MMR) and varicella-containing vaccines, rotavirus vaccines, a meningococcal C conjugate vaccine or a meningococcal group A, C, W-135 and Y conjugate vaccine, as no clinically relevant interference in the antibody response to each of the antigens has been shown.

 Hexaxim must not be mixed with any other vaccines or other parenterally administered medicinal products.